HamiltonManalo/Mormur/README.md

 You should now be ready to start coding! check our trello board and jump on a story!

 ####Some new dev tips!
 * Pull from github everyday and merge master into your branch.
-On SourceTree this can be achieved by switching to master and pulling, then hop back onto your branch, right click on master and choose to
+On SourceTree this can be achieved by switching to master and pulling, then hop back onto your branch, right click on master and choose to "Merge master onto current branch"
+* Always start a new branch before you start coding!
+We do not accept pull requests from master. ever. seriously.
+* Stackoverflow has EVERYTHING they didn't teach you in school.

 ### Source Control
 Your parents have probably never spoken to you about the vital need to practice strong source control.
 Your friends may say "**MERGE TO MAIN** man, its cool"